 Every Download Delivery property automatically includes a set of best practices behaviors in the Default Rule that have been optimized for best performance.
-You can also apply use case-based provisioning to further optimize a configuration based on your specific use case.
+There are also mandatory behaviors that let you take advantage of use case-based provisioning to optimize delivery.

-These behaviors are automatically applied in the background of the Default Rule to optimize delivery.
-You don't see them as an actual behavior in the rule for your Download Delivery property:
+As a best practice, these behaviors are automatically applied in the background of the Default Rule to optimize delivery.
+You don't see them as an actual behavior in a new Download Delivery property.

 - Allow All Methods on Parent Servers